KLIEBHAN/pg_plsql_graphs/README.md

 Its main purpuse is to:

 - Generate **flow** and **dependence graphs** for **plpgsql functions**
-- Store the generated graphs in a database table
+- Make these graphs accessable to the user via a database view
 - Make it possible to export these graphs to **dot** files that can be converted e.g. to **png** or **pdf** files